-- (1) Protect the integrity of all Class 1 Haida traditional forest features. - (2) Adjacent to a Class 1 Haida traditional forest feature, maintain a reserve zone with an average width equal to 1.0 tree length, measured from the Haida traditional forest feature, in order protect the integrity of that feature. - (3) Adjacent to reserve zones specified in subsection (2), maintain a management zone with an average width equal to 1.0 tree length, in order to protect the integrity of the reserve zone. - (4) For the purposes of subsection (3), the width of the management zone in any one location may be decreased by up to 0.5 tree length from the outer edge of the management zone to address site specific values, provided there is no net loss of management zone area specified in subsection (3) within the development area. - (5) Despite subsection 4, the area of the management zone may be reduced, provided that: - (a) an intergovernmental process is completed; - (b) it is necessary for road access, other infrastructure, or to address a safety concern; and - (c) the integrity of the Class 1 Haida traditional forest feature is maintained. - (6) Protect the integrity of a minimum of 50% of all Class 2 Haida traditional forest features that occur within a development area. - (7) For the purposes of subsection (6), provide sufficient stand level retention to maintain the integrity of the Class 2 Haida traditional forest features. - (8) Where practicable, protect occurrences of Class 3 Haida traditional forest features in stand level retention. - (9) Haida traditional forest features, reserve zones, management zones and stand level retention required under subsections (1) to (8) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia. - (10) Where some or all of the forest within the stand level retention, reserve zones and management zones required under subsections (2) to (8) has been previously altered or harvested, provide for the recruitment of mature forest and old forest through natural processes and voluntary management intervention.
+- (1) Protect the integrity of all Class 1 Haida traditional forest features. - (2) Adjacent to a Class 1 Haida traditional forest feature, maintain a reserve zone with an average width equal to 1.0 tree length, measured from the Haida traditional forest feature, in order protect the integrity of that feature. - (3) Adjacent to reserve zones specified in subsection (2), maintain a management zone with an average width equal to 1.0 tree length, in order to protect the integrity of the reserve zone. - (4) For the purposes of subsection (3), the width of the management zone in any one location may be decreased by up to 0.5 tree length from the outer edge of the management zone to address site specific values, provided there is no net loss of management zone area specified in subsection (3) within the development area. - (5) Despite subsections (2), (3) and (4), and for the purpose of managing Class 1 Haida Traditional Forest Features, the area of the reserve zone and management zone may be modified, provided that: - (a) an intergovernmental process is completed; - (b) it is necessary for road access, other infrastructure, to address a safety concern, or to protect the Class 1 Haida traditional forest feature from windfall; and - (c) an adaptive management plan is developed and implemented. - (5.1) Despite subsection (1), a Class 1 Haida traditional forest feature may be altered or removed, provided that: - (a) an intergovernmental process is completed, and - (b) the alteration or removal is required for road access or other infrastructure and there is no practicable alternative.

+- (6) Protect the integrity of a minimum of 50% of all Class 2 Haida traditional forest features that occur within a development area. - (7) For the purposes of subsection (6), provide sufficient stand level retention to maintain the integrity of the Class 2 Haida traditional forest features. - (8) Despite subsection (7): - (a) maintain a minimum of 50% of Indian hellebore features in stand level retention, or; - (b) maintain a minimum of 50% of Indian hellebore features, and: - i. maintain directional falling away from the features; - ii. retain non-merchantable trees around the features; and - iii. maintain a machine-free zone around the feature. - (8.1) Despite subsections (6), (7), and (8) a Class 2 Haida traditional forest feature may be altered or removed, provided that: - (a) the alteration or removal is required for road access or other infrastructure and there is no practicable alternative; and - (b) an intergovernmental process is completed. - (9) Haida traditional forest features, reserve zones, management zones and stand level retention required under subsections (1) to (8.1) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia. - (10) Where some or all of the forest within the stand level retention, reserve zones and management zones required under subsections (2) to (8) has been previously altered or harvested, provide for the recruitment of mature forest and old forest through natural processes and voluntary management intervention.